samvs-tech/prework-study-guide/README.md

 ## Description

 This project was created to assist in recording notes for the edX coding bootcamp.
-The notes are catagorized in 4 groups; HTML, CSS, Git, and Javascrip
+The notes are catagorized in 4 groups; HTML, CSS, Git, and Javascript

 ## Installation